-As part of its delegated responsibilities, the Trustee expects the Plan's investment managers to take into account corporate governance, social, and environmental considerations (including long-term risks posed by sustainability concerns including climate change risks) in the selection, retention and realisation of investments.
+As part of its delegated responsibilities, the Trustee expects the investment managers in the Investment Portfolio to take into account corporate governance, social, and environmental considerations (including long-term risks posed by sustainability concerns including climate change risks) in the selection, retention and realisation of investments.
 Any decision should not apply personal ethical or moral judgments to these issues but should consider the sustainability of business models that are influenced by them.